 A two-year commitment to the program upon completion of training.

-Devoting at least three tour days to each museum each year.
+Devoting at least five tour days to each museum each year.

-Upon completion of the initial training, attendance at ongoing training meetings three times/month.
+Upon completion of the initial training, attendance at ongoing training meetings two times/month.